-This septuagenarian star says she's living a "double life" these days.
+This octogenarian star says she's living a "double life" these days.

 Powers never stopped working in Hollywood.

-Powers had a long career in Hollywood before Hart to Hart began in 1979, and she's had a long career in the decades since.
-Though her work on Hart to Hart remains her most recognizable performance, the actress has continued to appear in popular shows including The Six Million Dollar Man, The Bionic Woman, The Feather and Father Gang, The Rockford Files, Doctors, and more.
-She has also starred in scores of made-for-TV movies, including eight Hart to Hart movies in which she reprised her role as Jennifer Hart.
+Powers already had an impressive resume before Hart to Hart began in 1979, and she's had a long career in the decades since.
+Though her work on the show remains her most recognizable performance, the actor has continued to appear in popular shows including The Six Million Dollar Man, The Bionic Woman, The Feather and Father Gang, The Rockford Files, Doctors, and more.
+She has also starred in scores of made-for-TV movies, including eight Hart to Hart movies in which she reprised her role of Jennifer.

 Most recently, Powers joined the cast of the 2021 TV series On the Verge, acting alongside Julie Delpy, Elisabeth Shue, Sarah Jones, and Alexia Landeau.